-Students will have 16 hours of lessons each week if they have chosen to study three subjects, and 21 hours of lessons if they are doing four.
-This can be broken down into five hours per subject, plus one hour of tutor time each week.
+Students will have 17 hours of lessons each week if they have chosen to study three subjects, and 22 hours of lessons if they are doing four.
+This can be broken down into five hours per subject, plus one hour of tutor time and Ethics each week.

 Due to the demanding nature of A Level & BTEC courses, students are expected to attend, and be punctual to morning registration, 100% of lessons and their tutor time.
 Please do not book holidays during term time.
 In the event of a genuine absence, students need to inform a member of the Sixth Form Team before the start of their lesson.
 This can be done by telephoning the school on 01142 372723 and using extension 713, or by texting their name and the reason for their absence to 07860095432.
-Any planned absence must be authorised by the sixth form team on a green request form.
+Any planned absence must be authorised by the Sixth Form Team by completing an absence request form (located in the office).

 A prolonged period of absence without explanation may result in the student's withdrawal from the course.
-Ongoing medical issues need to be reported to the pastoral manager and medical evidence will be required in order to support UCAS applications and may be used for possible exam dispensation.
+Ongoing medical issues need to be reported to the Sixth Form Team and medical evidence will be required in order to support UCAS applications and may be used for possible exam dispensation.

 Students must ensure that they speak to their teachers on their return to school and catch up with any work missed.
-In the event of an unavoidable period of prolonged absence, school staff may choose to email work to the student for completion at home where possible.

-For the full sixth form attendance policy, please refer to our website - sixth form section
+For the full Sixth Form attendance policy, please refer to our website - Sixth Form section